parcoords provides an

 Bundling can help with bigger data sets.
 For the sake of size, we

-will continue to use with mtcars
+will continue to use with mtcars below.
+To see the effect,

-you might like to try with survival::colon
+you might like to try with survival::colon or

 With larger (> 1000 rows) datasets, interactivity can slow

-dramatically unless you use queue = TRUE
+dramatically unless you use queue = TRUE with

-, which will require a little experimentation to get
+rate, which will require a little experimentation to get

 right.
-As above, we’ll use with mtcars
+As above, we’ll use with mtcars, but really you

 should only need these options with much larger datasets.

-I have included mode = 'tiled'
+I have included mode = 'tiled' to experiment with the

 technique proposed in